dvinubius/scaffold-eth-examples/README.md

 > Lets show our users when and how purpose changes happen!

-Find the solidity code that refers to SetPurpose events.
+Find the Solidity code related to SetPurpose events.
 Uncomment it.

 Redeploy with ```yarn deploy --reset```